passioncoder5/newsportal_project/README.md

 creation of session variables
 1)to implement access control via preventing url access of content

-Built using HTML,CSS,PHP
+1)Built using HTML,CSS,PHP
-for ubuntu or any linux based os users follow below need to install XAMPP need to place newsportal folder in /opt/lampp/htdocs give necessary permission by sudo chown $USER:$USER newsportal open xampp start mysql database in GUI start apache server in GUI open browser and type localhost/dashboard and localhost/phpmyadmin create new database called "news" not by any other name import the .sql file provided now open in browser localhost/news/admin.php
+for ubuntu or any linux based os users

+2)follow below

+3)need to install XAMPP

+4)need to place newsportal folder in /opt/lampp/htdocs

+5)give necessary permission by sudo chown $USER:$USER newsportal

+6)open xampp

+7)start mysql database in GUI

+8)start apache server in GUI

+9)open browser and type

+10)localhost/dashboard and localhost/phpmyadmin

+11)create new database called "news" not by any other name

+12)import the .sql file provided

+13)now open in browser localhost/news/admin.php